Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

 Link: Watch the 5 Mindset Shifts Training

 Everything below is PDF-ready.
 Copy/paste it into a doc.
 Export.
 Print.
 Use a pen.
 Make it real.
+I built these worksheets after running them with hundreds of high performers in coaching sessions—the order matters, because each one sets up the next.

 Worksheet 1 — Belief audit: “When I feel X, I tell myself Y”